-Arguably, the major shift from classic Modern to Mid-Century Modern graphic design occurred in the postwar 1940s when Fortune magazine, among others, briefly transitioned from rendered covers to geometric shapes and shadows.
-I wrote in 2011 about Walter Allner’s significant contribution to this burgeoning conceptual simplicity, but here are some earlier examples by Ladislav Sutnar (below, bottom), Lester Beall (below, second from bottom) and most notably Ralston Crawford (below, top), which usher in a schematic approach to graphic form that at times was reductive and complex.
+Arguably, the major shift from classic “New Typography” Modern to abstract Mid-Century Modern graphic design occurred in the early postwar 1940s when Fortune magazine, among others, briefly transitioned from rendered covers to conceptual patterns made with geometric shapes and shadows.
+I wrote in 2011 about Walter Allner’s significant contribution to this burgeoning conceptual simplicity, and here are some earlier examples, including magazine covers by Ladislav Sutnar (below, bottom), Lester Beall (below, middle) and notably the abstract printmakter Ralston Crawford (below, top), which helped usher in a stark flat colored schematic approach to graphic form that was both reductive and complex.

 We all know about Sutnar and Beall.
 Sutnar applied his reductive interests to his proto-pop paintings.
 Beall was a codifier of European abstraction, but Crawford was a fascinatingly forgotten exemplar of the Mid-Century era.
 Here is what Vivian Raynor, New York Times art critic, wrote of Crawford in 1985: